TomDemeranville/orcid-update-java/README.md

 The user journey is:

-1. user enters an identifier for an external system
+1. user enters an identifier for an external system (our implementation uses an Ethos identifier)
 2. user confirms the title is correct
 3. user logs in at orcid
 4. user confirms profile update